 CISA works to address the security and preparedness of soft targets and crowded places.
 Sports venues, convention centers, and other large facilities used as voting locations may not have the same protections as government facilities.
-This may be exacerbated if unconventional voting sites are employed due to events like public health emergencies or natural disasters.
-The following CISA resources provide relevant information for jurisdictions utilizing or considering such large- scale voting locations.
+This may be exacerbated if unconventional voting sites are employed due to COVID-19.
+The following CISA resources provide relevant information for jurisdictions utilizing or considering such large-scale voting locations.